rotundasoftware/cartero/README.md

 	"views" : {
 		// (required) The path to the directory containing your server side view templates.
-		// Generally this directory is called "views" in the Node.js / Express world. path : "views",
+		// Generally this directory is called "views" in the Node.js / Express world. path : "views/",

-		// (default : ".jade") You should change this property to match the extension of
-		// your server side template files, which of course depends on your template engine
+		// (required) The file extension of your server side template files (e.g. ".nunjucks"
-		// (e.g. nunjucks, erb, etc.).
+		// ".erb", ".twig", etc.).
 Files that match this extension are scanned for the
 		// ##cartero_requires directive, and if found, the grunt task will compute a "parcel"
 		// of assets to serve when the template is rendered.
 The parcel is composed of all
 		// the assets in the required bundles, as well as assets that live in the same folder
 		// as the view file.
 The parcel's contents are stored in the `cartero.json` file
 		// and later used by the Hook when it serves assets for the view.
 You may also
-		// specify an array of file extensions. viewFileExt : ".erb",
+		// specify an array of file extensions. viewFileExt : ".jade",

 		// (default: /^_.*/) Files with names matching this regular expression
 		// will be completely ignored by Cartero.